NewsLocal NewsSOUTHERN UTAH

 "Just to get a hold of EMS and everybody to come and help, it was hard," explained Treven.

-Those looking to help Keegon were instructed initially not to move him because of how he was pinned, hoping not to cause further injuries without medical personnel on the scene.
+They were instructed initially not to move Keegon because of how he was pinned, hoping not to further injure him without medical personnel on the scene.

 "Your baby brother’s looking at you, wanting help to get out of it and it was hard to sit and watch that and not be able to do anything," Treven explained.
 "It was the right thing not to do anything, but it was really hard."